California boondocking snapshot

 California boondocking gets easier once you stop treating the state as one rule set.

-The state contains classic BLM desert camping, state-park backcountry, national-preserve roadside camping, national forest dispersed camping, paid coastal campgrounds, county restrictions, private land, tribal land, and heavily managed scenic areas.
+The state contains classic BLM desert camping, state-park primitive camping, national-preserve roadside camping, national-park backcountry permits, national forest dispersed camping, county limits, private land, tribal land, paid coastal campgrounds, and heavily managed scenic areas.

 That mix is the opportunity and the trap.

-On BLM California public lands, the general dispersed-camping rule is usually up to 14 days within a 28-day period at a specific location, followed by a move outside a 25-mile radius until the 29th day.
-The same BLM page also flags exceptions, including permit-sensitive areas and tighter local rules.
+On BLM California public lands, the broad dispersed-camping rule is usually up to 14 days within a 28-day period at a specific location, followed by a move outside a 25-mile radius until the 29th day.
+The same official page flags exceptions, including Bishop Field Office limits, permit-sensitive areas, and places posted closed to camping.

-That means the right first question is not "Where is the pretty pin?"
+That means the first useful question is not "Where is the pretty pin?"

 It is "Who manages this exact campsite?"